 Rafiq often makes passing references to taking drugs.
 That is, he ponders whether they triggered his accident.
 You do too.
 Is this whole existential nightmare a hallucinogenic trip that went disastrously wrong and he’s going to wake up and find out he’s overdosed?
 That’s the level we’re talking about here and it’s also a good indicator of the car-crash lifestyle he seemed to be living before his abrupt comeuppance slows him down.
 But no. It isn’t drugs.

 His sister Amber, whom he is very protective of, and Rafiq himself are presented as individuals that challenge ethnic stereotypes.
-You’ll spend a lot of time thinking “Did he just do/say what I think he did?” which perhaps may force you to question your own beliefs and boundaries.
-Some readers may be in for a shock, but all creativity is subjective.
+You’ll spend a lot of time thinking “Did he just do/say what I think he did?”
+Some readers may be in for a shock.
 The author’s voice is allowed to reach out in an unbridled, uninterrupted flow which is reminiscent of the creative streams that drove painters such as Jackson Pollock or the drug-driven odes of the 50s Beat-Poets.

 But this isn’t Jack Kerouac, William S. Burroughs or Allen Ginsberg.
 This is 2016.
 And this is the book to read this year.